 What is the difference between an inpatient and outpatient colonoscopy in Hong Kong?

-What is the current average cost of a colonoscopy in Hong Kong?
+What is the current average cost in Hong Kong?

 How do I prevent colon cancer?